Floating point numbers

 False True

 If almost equal values are subtracted (or two values with differing sign but otherwise almost equal values are added), the result is a value that is tiny, compared to the values.
-This tiny value can well be in the range of the inaccuracies mentioned before, so it can't be trusted.
+This tiny value can well be in the range of the roundoff errors mentioned before, so it can’t be trusted.
 It is another situation you should avoid.
 An example follows:

 The output from Delphi 2010 is: